RamiroArribas/People_traffic_forecasting/README.md

-# KSchool-project-People-traffic-forecasting
+# KSchool project: People traffic forecasting
 This is my project for the Data Science Master in KSchool.